syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migrate-from-Office-Automation-to-Syncfusion-XlsIO/Apply-Borders-in-Excel.md

 ---
 title: Apply Borders in Excel | Syncfusion
-description: This page shows how to apply borders in Excel with different line styles.
+description: Explains with an example on how to programmatically apply borders in Excel with different line styles using Interop and XlsIO.
 platform: file-formats
 control: XlsIO
 documentation: UG